aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/index.rst

 Configuring Training Parameters
 *******************************

-This section describes how you can configure the pipeline to suite your model training.
+This section describes how you can configure the pipeline to suit your model training.

 Documentation Convention